nicolafranchini/venomaps/readme.txt

 Under Appearance > Widgets you will find a new widget **OpenMaps**.
 Add it to your sidebar, select the desired map from the dropdown menu and save.

+### Custom styles

+Create a free account at cloud.maptiler.com/maps/, select your favorite styles and paste them inside of Settings > OpenMaps

 == Changelog ==

 = 1.0 =